ffund/tcp-ip-essentials/lab-multicast/simple.md

 and save the output.

-Next, leave the `iperf` servers running on "juliet" and "hamlet", but also run
+Next, leave the `iperf` servers running on juliet and hamlet, but also run

 ```
 iperf -s -B 230.11.111.10 -u